Key Takeaways

 Should You Do a DITY Move?

 If you move a short distance and can physically handle the demands of packing up your entire house and driving a moving truck, a DITY move might be the best option.
-You’ll have more control over the move, have access to your household items faster, and might even be able to save some money if you can keep expenses below the reimbursement rate.
+You’ll have more control over the move, have access to your household items faster, and may be able to retain some of the reimbursement if your costs are lower than the amount the military would have paid for your move.

 If you want someone else to take responsibility for the actual work of moving so you can focus your attention elsewhere, stick with a military-arranged HHG move instead.
 Although you may need to wait a bit longer for your household items, you will need less coordination on the day of moving, which can be less strenuous.

 In some cases, such as OCONUS moves, you cannot do a DITY move.
-If you are preparing to move overseas, expect to do an HHG move and have professionals take care of the logistics.
+If you are preparing to move overseas, expect to arrange an HHG move and have professionals handle the logistics.

-Deciding between a DITY move/PPM and a traditional HHG move takes careful consideration and planning when moving while in the military.
+Deciding between a DITY move/PPM and a traditional HHG move requires careful planning and consideration.
 Work with your travel office to determine which best fits your move to your new duty station.